 In most cases when a peer-reviewed journal article is accepted for publication, authors are required to assign or license copyright to the publisher, which controls access and dissemination.
 The primary advantage of having an open access policy is that campus authors retain copyright, including non-exclusive rights for non-commercial uses of their work.

-The college has adopted this policy in response to a SUNY Board of Trustees resolution dated March 22, 2018 directing “the development of campus-specific open access policies for faculty, students, and staff scholarship and creative works and the creation of searchable repositories.”
+The institution has adopted this policy in response to a SUNY Board of Trustees resolution dated March 22, 2018 directing “the development of campus-specific open access policies for faculty, students, and staff scholarship and creative works and the creation of searchable repositories.”
 The policy aligns with “rights-retention” open access policies adopted by leading public and private institutions.

 Applicability of the Policy